dart-lang/http/.github/ISSUE_TEMPLATE/5-CUPERTINO_HTTP_REQUEST.md

 ---
-name: `package:cupertinohttp` ⟶ I'd like a new feature.
+name: `package:cupertino_http` ⟶ I'd like a new feature.
-about: You are using `package:cupertinohttp` and would like a new feature to make it easier to make http requests.
+about: You are using `package:cupertino_http` and would like a new feature to make it easier to make http requests.

 ---